gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 number of times the entire training dataset gets propagated through the network.
 I will try values ranging from 50 - 400 and based on loss/val_loss decrement rate I will decide which value is fit.

-Having my own tensorflow GPU enabled machine helped me alot in doing a good number of training runs to compare results of different paramters.
+Having my own tensorflow GPU enabled machine helped me alot in doing a good number of training runs to compare results of different parameters.
 Below are the captures of selected attempts along with the related training curve:

 <table><tbody>
     <tr><th align="center" colspan="3">Parameters Set 1</td></tr>